SFrijters/nix-qemu-esp32c3-rust-example/README.md

 The code has been tested on a [Seeed Studio XIAO ESP32C3](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/).
 The GPIO10 pin corresponds to the D10 pin as marked on the board.

+## Known issues

+This example code works around [a linker issue in nixpkgs](https://github.com/NixOS/nixpkgs/issues/281527) in [blinky/default.nix](blinky/default.nix).
+Please refer to the linked issue for details and please suggest a better/permanent fix if you know of one!

 ## Further reading

 * https://github.com/espressif/qemu